Leszno: 19th–20th centuries

 After World War I, in November 1918, Poland regained independence.
 Shortly after the Greater Poland Uprising of 1918–19 broke out, attempting to reintegrate Greater Poland and Leszno with Poland.
-The first local battles of the uprising took place in the area on December 28, 1918.
+The first local battles of the uprising took place in the area on 28 December 1918.
 Afterward the city became part of the newly established Second Polish Republic under the Treaty of Versailles, with effect from 17 January 1920.
 The local populace had to acquire Polish citizenship.
 In the interbellum, Leszno was a county seat within the Polish Poznań Voivodeship.
 In 1924, a monument dedicated to the Polish insurgents of 1918–19 was erected.

 World War II

 During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was annexed by Nazi Germany and incorporated into Reichsgau Wartheland.
 The Germans carried out mass arrests of Poles accused of "anti-German activities".
 Attending church services and having private meetings in Polish households were considered suspect activities.
 A prison for Poles was established in the local monastery, where more than 200 people had already been imprisoned in September 1939 during the Intelligenzaktion.
 The Polish population was expelled to the General Government (German-occupied central Poland).

 Most of the town's Jewish population (which had included such notable rabbis as Leo Baeck and Jacob of Lissa, as well as the writer Ludwig Kalisch) and the remaining Poles were massacred by the Nazi Einsatzgruppen, which entered the town in September 1939.
-A notable public execution of 20 Poles, members of the "Sokół" Polish Gymnastic Society, former Polish insurgents of 1918–19, a local teacher, and a lawyer, was carried out in Leszno by the Einsatzgruppe VI on October 21, 1939.
+A notable public execution of 20 Poles, members of the "Sokół" Polish Gymnastic Society, former Polish insurgents of 1918–19, a local teacher, and a lawyer, was carried out in Leszno by the Einsatzgruppe VI on 21 October 1939.
 Poles who were initially imprisoned in Leszno were also murdered in nearby towns and villages of Poniec, Osieczna, Włoszakowice and Rydzyna.
 Poles from Leszno were also among the victims of the large Katyn massacre committed by the Russians in April–May 1940.

-Already in late 1939, the Germans expelled over 1,000 Poles, including families of Poles murdered in various massacres, in addition also teachers, local officials, activists, former insurgents, and owners of shops and workshops, which were then handed over to German colonists as part of the Lebensraum policy.
+Already in late 1939, the Germans expelled over 1,000 Poles, including families of Poles murdered in various massacres, in addition teachers, local officials, activists, former insurgents, and owners of shops and workshops, which were then handed over to German colonists as part of the Lebensraum policy.
 A transit camp for Poles expelled from various nearby settlements was established in the local school.
 Poles were held there several days, their money, valuables and food were confiscated, and then they were either deported to Tomaszów Mazowiecki or Łódź in German-occupied central Poland or sent to local German colonists or to Germany as slave labour.

+The occupiers established and operated a forced labour subcamp of the Stalag XXI-D prisoner-of-war camp in the city.

 Despite such circumstances, local Poles organized an underground resistance movement, which included the Ogniwo and Świt organizations, the secret youth organization Tajna Siódemka and structures of the Polish Underground State.
+Polish underground press was printed in Leszno.
 The German occupation ended in 1945, and the town returned to Poland.